Vegan Key Lime Pie

-Would i do anything differently?
-The short answer is probably not; however, it would be better it the crust or base was more sturdy.
-Nevertheless, i think that is a miner thing and i am not that worried about it.
+Would I do anything differently?
+The short answer is probably not; however, it would be better if the crust or base was more sturdy.
+Nevertheless, I think that is a miner thing, and I am not that worried about it.

-Although their was a bit of work to do, i would definitely make this again.
-As a bonus, i did not have to use the cooker.
-Even though i was short on some ingredients, I really enjoyed this pie i will probably reserve it for festival time since it has that special feel to it.
+Although there was a bit of work to do, I would definitely make this again.
+As a bonus, I did not have to use the cooker.
+Even though I was short on some ingredients, I really enjoyed this pie I will probably reserve it for festival time since it has that special feel to it.
 Fortunately, festivals are frequent.

 I hope that you liked this blog.
 If you did, please like, subscribe and share with your friends.